-The origin of Sierra Fly Fisher goes much further back than the 1999 starting date.
-Many of the men that taught me in the mid 70’s served in WW II.
-They’ve all moved on now but the techniques/ethics that were ingrained during those years are what we still practice today.
+Sierra Fly Fisher began in 1999, but the true origin goes much further back.
+The men that taught me to fly fish in the mid 70’s served in WWII.
+They’ve all moved on, but we still practice the techniques and ethics ingrained during those years.

 We’re all drawn to fly fishing for different reasons.
 One of our favorites is this guiding philosophy:

 It’s not about the numbers or size of the fish, but how it’s accomplished.

 Sadly, cutting corners found its way into the fly fishing world.
 The vast majority of guides do whatever it takes to inflate one single-minded metric: the number of fish their clients catch.

 They’ll do anything and everything to pump up those numbers.
 Anything at all - except the one thing guides should do.
 Teach.